stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Wild Magic/index.md

 ### Wild Surge
 #### *Cost:* 5 Character Points
 #### *Prerequisite:* Rage
 The magical energy roiling inside you sometimes erupts from you.
-When you enter your rage, roll on the Wild Magic table to determine the magical effect produced.
+When you enter your rage, roll on the table below tWo determine the magical effect produced.

-**Wild Magic**<br>
 | d8 | Effect |
 |:--:|:------:|
 | 1 | Shadowy tendrils lash around you.
 Make a rage attack roll against the constitution defense each creature of your choice that you can see within 30 feet of you .
 On a hit, the target(s) take 1d12 necrotic damage.
 You also gain 1d12 temporary stamina when this effect activates. |